rapidsai/cugraph/cpp/examples/README.md

 - users

-  - single_gpu_application: example code on how to use libgraph to run different graph algorithms on a single-GPU node.
+  - single_gpu_application: example code on how to use libgraph to run different graph algorithms in single-GPU.

-  - multi_gpu_application: example code on how to use libgraph to run different graph algorithms on a multi-GPU node.
+  - multi_gpu_application: example code on how to use libgraph to run different graph algorithms in multi-GPU.

 - developers
   -  graph_partition: code to explain vertex and edge partitioning in cugraph.